MahmoudMaraqa/Robotic-System-for-Industrial-Autonomous-Apple-Categorization/README.md

 * Improve model accuracy with a larger dataset
 * Introduce mobile access to the dashboard
 * Optimize conveyor speed based on camera detection

+## 🤝 Contributing

+Contributions are welcome!
+Please open issues or pull requests for suggestions or improvements.

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.